neeza21/git_new/README.md

 # git_new
 # github_workshop
 # github_example
 This is second  example of repository
+# github_try
+This is a practice for github.